 Families Should Know:

 Take care on the beach; the sea is prone to swells and strong undercurrents, so is unsuitable for young, inexperienced swimmers.
 There is a lifeguard on duty.
-Orchid Hibiscus and Lotus have unfenced pools; Hibiscus has a temporary fence on request
+There are unfenced pools; Hibiscus has a temporary fence on request

 - Airport: 1.5 hours by car (Cochin)